Wake Up (Hilary Duff song): Development

+Duff performing "Wake Up" during the Small Rooms, Big Nerves tour on February 15, 2026.

-On May 20, 2005, MTV News reported that Duff would be releasing a new album in August, comprising previously released tracks and four new recordings.
+On May 20, 2005, MTV News reported that Hilary Duff would be releasing a new album in August, comprising previously released tracks and four new recordings.
 It was also announced that preceding the album's release, Duff would begin a 32-date summer concert tour in support of the album.
 The following month, in an interview with MTV News, Duff said that she had been working with brothers Joel and Benji Madden of American rock band Good Charlotte and Jason Epperson (together known under the production name the Dead Executives) to write and produce new songs for the compilation.
 She said that " ... they're three of my favorite songs I've ever done. ...
 It was really fun being in the studio with them."
 Described by Duff as the first time when "all the responsibility was on [her]", she went into the recording studio without the guidance of her record label or management.

 According to Duff, she did not tell anyone at her record label that she was working with the Dead Executives.
 Joel, whom Duff had been dating at the time, was aware that she needed new material for a compilation album, and knew that she wanted a "totally different sound".
 Together, the Dead Executives went into the recording studio and worked on new music for Duff, before bringing her into the studio to collectively work on them.
 Duff described working with them as pleasant, and the music as a new milestone in her career, stating that working with "people you're close with makes a world of difference when you're recording and being creative."
 At the same time, Duff was also nervous about how her fans would react to the new music.
 Duff recorded four tracks for the album, three of which were co-written and produced with the Dead Executives.